Joy-less/Embers/Source/Embers/Documentation.md

 	Outputs each message to the console.

 p(*lines)
-	Inspects and outputs each line to the console.
+	Outputs each line.inspect to the console.

 gets
 	Reads a line of user input from the console, including the trailing newline.